 ECTS Credits: 7.5

 Module cap (Maximum number of students): N/A

 Prerequisites / Co-requisites

-Students in Economics BSc programmes must have taken ECO3003 as a prerequisite.
-Students in the BSc in Politics and Economics programme must have taken ECO2051 (Intermediate Microeconomics 2) in their second year and ECO3003 (Time Series Econometrics) in Semester 1 of their third year as prerequisites for this Semester 2 module.
+Students in the BSc in Politics and Economics programme must have taken ECO2051 (Intermediate Microeconomics 2) in their second year a prerequisite for this module.

 Indicative content includes:

 -Coordination Failures and Technological Non-Convexities

 |Assessment type||Unit of assessment||Weighting|

 |Online Scheduled Summative Class Test||MIDTERM TEST||40|

 The assessment strategy is designed to provide students with the opportunity to demonstrate their knowledge of the course and their ability to apply the concepts learned.
 The mix between in-semester test and the final examination is instrumental to this.
 Assessments will combine essay-style questions, problem-style questions and multiple choice questions.
 The style encourages students to respond to hypothetical scenarios which mimic the policy challenges faced by organizations such as the World Bank.
 In doing so they will apply concepts and analytical tools acquired during the lectures and in the further reading.